jprism/Data_Science_2025/challenges/c02-michelson-assignment.md

   - lowest values at the low end
   - 72 or so has the most variance
 - Distinctness:
-  - Higher distinctness has a higher mean.
+  - Higher distinctness has a higher median.
 Lower distinctness has less variance
+  - a distinctness of 2 has 2 outliers while 1 only has 1 and 3 has zero
+  - 1 has the lowest quartile value, and 3 has the highest quartile value
 - Date:
   - Readings decreased on average with time
   - most data was taken around june 20th